pyladiesams/Jupyter-refactoring-beginner-jul2020/README.md

 [Refactoring in Python with Jupyter Notebook](https://youtu.be/VHUWwwuvkLk)

 ## Credits
-This workshop was set up by @pyladiesams and @EzheZhezhe
+This workshop was set up by @pyladiesams and @una-gal